Temple for Self emerged deity of Sri Rama, Parasurama consecrated Lakshmana

 Sri Hanuman shrine of this kshetra

-When the fame of this kshetra reached high and devotees and saints were drawn to this place by the sheer power of these two deities.
-The wicked forces [ravanathigal] could not tolerate this and started working negative.
-On one occasion their leader disguised as a Brahmin entered the sanctum of the west shrine in order to displace the idol.
-To the surprise of the evil forces there was a tremendous tremor at that moment at that place.
-Ravanathigals went hither and slither, they ran for the shelter and found a cave and entered it.
-It is believed that evil forces are trapped inside the cave by none other then Sri Vilwadrinathan [Sri Rama] and a big rock had covered the entrance of the cave.
+When the fame of this kshetra reached high devotees and saints were drawn to this place by the sheer power of these two deities.
+The wicked forces [ravanathigal] could not tolerate this and started working negatively.
+On one occasion their leader disguised as a Brahmin entered the sanctum of the west shrine to displace the idol.
+To the surprise of the evil forces, there was a tremendous tremor at that moment at that place.
+Ravanathigals went hither and slither, they ran for the shelter and found a cave, and entered it.
+It is believed that evil forces are trapped inside the cave by none other than, Sri Vilwadrinathan [Sri Rama] and a big rock covers the entrance of the cave.

-There was a Raja Gopuram in the Eastern side of the temple compound.
+There was a Rajagopuram on the Eastern side of the temple compound.
 After it was struck by the lighting and destroyed, it was never rebuilt.
-There were instance of fire at this sacred temple.
+There were instances of fire at this sacred temple.
 It is believed that Sri Hanuman descended on this kshetra and started protecting the kshetra.
-After this Sri Hanuman deity was installed facing west, near to the then raja gopuram.
-After installation of Sri Hanuman at this kshetra as protector of this temple complex there was no untoward instances.
+After this Sri Hanuman deity was installed facing west, near the then Rajagopuram.
+After the installation of Sri Hanuman at this kshetra as protector of this temple complex there were no untoward instances.

 Sri Hanuman of this kshetra

-Idol of Sri Hanuman of this kshetra is just less than three feet in height.
-Lord Hanuman's standing posture itself so graceful with left leg slightly bent, as if He is ever ready to come out of shrine for the help of His devotees.
+The idol of Sri Hanuman of this kshetra is just less than three feet in height.
+Lord Hanuman's standing posture itself so graceful with His left leg slightly bent, as if He is ever ready to come out of the shrine for the help of His devotees.
 Lord Hanuman is seen in the standing posture with his face slightly tilted is so graceful to see and a feast to the eyes.
-Hanuman's beautiful eyes just looking at the devotee is magnanimously showing the grace.
-He wears a crown and beautiful ornaments adore His shoulders, neck, arms, waist, and ankles feet.
+Hanuman's beautiful eyes just looking at the devotee are magnanimously showing grace.
+He wears a crown and beautiful ornaments adorn His shoulders, neck, arms, waist, and ankles feet.
 Lord Hanuman's hand is showing a 'dhrjani mudra' meaning that the Lord is great and one.
-Sri Hanuman as the guard of this kshetra and Sri Vilwadrinatha [Sri Rama] is the beloved for one and all who visit this temple.
+Sri Hanuman is the guard of this kshetra and Sri Vilwadrinatha [Sri Rama] is the beloved of one and all who visit this temple.

 Experience

-Visit this kshetra of Sri Rama who is present along with Sri Devi Bhu Devi and Lakshmana and Sri Hanuman.
-The breath taking picturesque scenery of Kerala and Tiruvilwamala will make you feel heavenly, take the blessings of Sri Rama Parivar and feel the contentment like Saint Aamalakan.
+Visit this kshetra of Sri Rama who is present along with Sri Devi Bhu Devi Lakshmana and Sri Hanuman.
+The breathtaking picturesque scenery of Kerala and Tiruvilwamala will make you feel heavenly, take the blessings of Sri Rama Parivar, and feel the contentment like Saint Aamalakan.

 KINDLY RECORD YOUR VIEWS